-Puttanesca is a classic Italian sauce typically served with spaghetti, however, in our house, we infinitely prefer it as a Vegan Penne Puttanesca, and often serve it up with a little extra kale.
-Don't come at us for it until you've tried it.
-Of course, you can always make this without kale too, the Penne Puttanesca will be just as delicious.
+Puttanesca is a classic Italian sauce typically served with spaghetti, however, in our house, we infinitely prefer it as a Vegan Penne Puttanesca, and often serve it up with a little extra kale or greens for added goodness.
+Of course, you can always make this without kale too, the vegan puttanesca sauce will be just as delicious.

-Puttanesca Sauce is typically made with tomatoes, olives, garlic, and possibly some anchovies and/or capers, and maybe a hint of chilli.
-It tends to also have some herbs such as oregano and might also have red peppers or even wine in it.
-The etymology and history of the dish is long and varied, (check out this wiki entry on it!) but it is always rich with tomatoes and very delicious.
+Pasta alla puttanesca is a traditional Italian tomato-based sauce typically made with tomatoes, olives, garlic, and possibly some anchovies and/or capers, and maybe a hint of chili.
+It tends to also have some herbs such as oregano and might also have red chili peppers or even wine in it.
+The story goes that 'ladies of the night (puttas) would make this spicy and quick pasta after a long night.
+The etymology and history of the dish is long and varied, (check out this wiki entry on it!) but it is always rich with tomatoes and plenty of umami flavor and is of course very delicious.

-We like to make it our way by using lots of capers and black olives, omitting the anchovies to make it vegan.
-Of course in our house, penne rules, which is why this is called Penne Puttanesca (just ask Louise's husband!) but you can choose any pasta shape you like.
+I like to make it my way by using lots of capers and black olives, omitting the anchovies to make it a vegan version.
+In my house, penne rules, which is why this is called Penne Puttanesca but you can choose any pasta shape you like.

 Jump to:

-The great thing about this vegan Penne Puttanesca is that it uses lots of store cupboard ingredients, which makes it a thrifty standby to have on hand for any day of the week.
+The great thing about this vegan pasta puttanesca recipe is that it uses lots of pantry staples, which makes it a thrifty standby to have on hand for a quick dinner any day of the week.

 - Capers - for me this recipe really loves lots of capers in it.
 I use them quite liberally, so use less if you're not a fan, but they do add a depth of flavour and tang that is perfect for a quick meal!

 - Olives- whatever olives you have around will be great.
-I often have olives left over from snack platters and entertaining, so like to use them up in that.
+I often have fancy kalamata olives left over from snack platters and entertaining, so like to use them up.
 Alternatively I also like to keep some green olives in tins on hand for emergency snacks or guests, and these also work well.
 (You can also have a snack on them while you wait for the food to cook!)

-- Dried Pasta- Choose whichever is your favourite pasta.
+- Dried Pasta- Choose your favorite pasta shapes.
 We are not purists here.
 Penne works great, as does spaghetti, buccatini or linguine.
 Most dried pasta is naturally vegan (just check it isn't an 'egg' pasta).
 You could also choose to use a gluten free pasta such as chickpea or lentil pasta, for added nutrition, or if you're avoiding gluten.

 - Garlic- Fresh minced garlic is best, but use pre-minced, jarred garlic if you must.